Boccia: Competition

 Boccia can be played on a recreational and/or competitive basis.
 Competitions are organized locally, regionally, nationally, and internationally.
 The international competition calendar is based on the Summer Paralympic Games quadrennial, with international regional championships in the first year, world championships in the second year, world cup in the third year, and the Paralympic games in the fourth year.

-There are approximately 554 internationally ranked boccia players.
+As of 2023, there are approximately 554 internationally ranked boccia players.
+The number of male athletes has continued to outweigh the number of female athletes participating, with the male athletes at the 2016 Games being more than double that of the female athletes.

+History

+The first edition of competitive boccia was at the 1984 Summer Paralympics and was played in both New York City, USA and Stoke Mandeville, UK, with 19 athletes participating.
+Classes C1 and C2 were divided by gender at these Games, but from the 1988 Paralympics to 2024 Paralympics, teams have been mixed gender.

 179 athletes from 24 countries and regions attended the 2007 Boccia World Cup (May 9–19, 2007 in Vancouver, BC, Canada) for their last opportunity for classification and achieve international ranking for the 2008 Summer Paralympics in Beijing.

 88 athletes from 19 countries competed at the 2008 Summer Paralympics in Beijing held 7 to 17 September.
 Brazil and Korea were ranked first equal over all, both countries finishing with two gold medals and one bronze medal each.

 Athletes from 36 countries attended the 2010 Boccia World Championships, and 28 countries participated in the team competition.
 The balance of power in recent years has shifted from European dominance to a more worldwide competitiveness with Brazil leading the BC4s and Korea the BC3s.
 The dominant force of the Mixed Team has only recently changed hands from GB to Korea but the former power houses Spain and Portugal can never be ruled out.

 116 Athletes from 25 countries competed in the 2020 Summer Paralympics.
 The medal table was dominated by European and Asian countries with Slovakia, Thailand and Japan making up the top 3 in the medal table.
 The hosts had a largely successful event by claiming 3 medals in total with a gold medal for Hidetaka Sugimura in the BC2 Classification.
 Slovakia dominated the BC4 individual and pairs tournament with athletes Samuel Andrejčík who won gold in the individual event and Michaela Balcová who joined him to win gold in the pairs event.
-David Smith OBE added to his impressive medal tally to win his third gold medal by retaining the individual paralympic BC1 title.
+David Smith OBE added to his medal tally to win his third gold medal by retaining the individual paralympic BC1 title.
 In the BC3 class Adam Peška claimed gold in his debut appearance at the Paralympics.